 While you can in fact exclude home sale profit (up to the prescribed limits) from your taxable income, you can’t, however, can’t take a deduction for a loss if you sold your home at a loss.

-According to the tax experts, there are three major qualifying criteria you must meet when selling a house in 2019 in Bloomfield HIlls in order to exclude sale profits from taxable income: ownership, use, and timing.
+According to the tax experts, there are three major qualifying criteria you must meet when selling a house in 2019 in Metro Detroit in order to exclude sale profits from taxable income: ownership, use, and timing.

 Concerning ownership, you must have owned the house for at least two years (technically, 24 full months or 730 days) during the five years preceding the date of sale.
 But that ownership doesn’t have to be continuous, nor do the two years of ownership have to be the two years immediately preceding the sale.
 If, for example, you owned the house for many years and then rented it out for the two years before the sale, you would still meet this criterion.